Chaldean Catholic Eparchy of Aleppo

-The Chaldean Catholic Eparchy of Aleppo (also Halab in Arabic, or Beroa as in Antiquity) is the only eparchy (Eastern Catholic diocese) of the Chaldean Catholic Church (which uses the Syro-Oriental Rite, in Syriac or Aramaic languages) in Syria.
+The Chaldean Catholic Eparchy of Aleppo (also Halab in Arabic, or Beroa as in Antiquity) is an eparchy of the Chaldean Catholic Church covering the whole country of Syria.

 Territory and statistics

 The eparchy extends its jurisdiction over the faithful of the Chaldean Catholic Church of Syria.
 It is directly subject to the Chaldean Catholic Patriarch of Babylon (actually in Baghdad, Iraq), not part of any ecclesiastical province.

 Its cathedral episcopal see is the St. Joseph's Cathedral, in Aleppo, the largest city in Syria.

 The territory is divided into 14 parishes.

 History

 A colony of Chaldean Christians was certainly present in Aleppo in the early 16th century, most probably from the city of Diyarbakır in Upper Mesopotamia.
 In 1723 the Chaldean patriarch Joseph III obtained from the Ottoman government a firman who recognized his jurisdiction over the Chaldean faithful of the city.

 However, the number of the Chaldean faithful remained always reduced; at the beginning of the twentieth century the community included only 250 people.
 In 1901, however, Pope Leo XIII authorized the institution of a patriarchal vicariate, directly dependent on the patriarch.

-The eparchy was erected on July 3, 1957 with the bull Almost pastor of Pope Pius XII, with which the pontiff suppressed the Chaldean Catholic Eparchy of Gazireh of the Chaldeans and established the new ecclesiastical circumscription.
+The eparchy was erected on July 3, 1957, with the bull Almost pastor of Pope Pius XII, with which the pontiff suppressed the Chaldean Catholic Eparchy of Gazireh of the Chaldeans and established the new ecclesiastical circumscription.